Bangkok: Cityscape

 Bangkok's districts often do not accurately represent the functional divisions of its neighbourhoods or land usage.
 Although urban planning policies date back to the commission of the Litchfield Plan in 1960, which set out strategies for land use, transportation, and general infrastructure improvements, zoning regulations were not fully implemented until 1992.
 As a result, the city grew organically throughout its rapid expansion, both horizontally as ribbon developments extended along newly built roads, and vertically, with increasing numbers of high rises and skyscrapers being built in commercial areas.

 The city has grown from its original centre along the river into a sprawling metropolis surrounded by swaths of suburban residential development extending north and south into neighbouring provinces.
 The highly populated and growing cities of Nonthaburi, Pak Kret, Rangsit, and Samut Prakan are effectively now suburbs of Bangkok.
-Nevertheless, large agricultural areas remain within the city proper at its eastern and western fringes, and a small number of forest area is found within the city limits: 3887 rai, amounting to 0.4 per cent of the city area.
+Nevertheless, large agricultural areas remain within the city proper at its eastern and western fringes, and a small amount of forest area is found within the city limits: 3887 rai, amounting to 0.4 per cent of the city area.
 Land use in the city consists of 23 percent residential use, 24 percent agriculture, and 30 percent used for commerce, industry, and government.
 The BMA's City Planning Department (CPD) is responsible for planning and shaping further development.
 It published master plan updates in 1999 and 2006, and a third revision is undergoing public hearings in 2012.

 The Royal Plaza in Dusit District was inspired by King Chulalongkorn's visits to Europe.